Appendix C: UNCSA Student Conduct Process for Alleged Major Infractions of the Student Code of Conduct

 5. Has the right to review the student conduct file including all written information, documents, exhibits, and a list of witnesses who may testify against them at least 24 hours before the Case Resolution Meeting.
 If the Complainant or Reporting Party fails to review the student conduct file 24 hours before the Case Resolution Meeting then the complainant waives their right to view the student conduct file prior to the Case Resolution Meeting.

-6. Will be informed by the Associate Director for Student Conduct (or designee) of the Case Resolution Board’s membership no less than one week prior to the Case Resolution Meeting.
+6. Will be informed by the Director for Student Conduct (or designee) of the Case Resolution Board’s membership no less than one week prior to the Case Resolution Meeting.
 The complainant or reporting party may request a substitute for anyone they believe to be biased.
-To support such a request, the complainant or reporting party must provide a written statement which details the basis for the complainant or reporting party’s belief of bias sufficiently to enable the Associate Director for Student Conduct (or designee) to make a determination.
-The Associate Director for Student Conduct (or designee) will determine whether the substitution should be granted within five days of the request.
-If the Associate Director for Student Conduct (or designee) determines that a substitution is unnecessary, the coordinator will give the student a written explanation of the basis for that decision.
+To support such a request, the complainant or reporting party must provide a written statement which details the basis for the complainant or reporting party’s belief of bias sufficiently to enable the Director for Student Conduct (or designee) to make a determination.
+The Director for Student Conduct (or designee) will determine whether the substitution should be granted within five days of the request.
+If the Director for Student Conduct (or designee) determines that a substitution is unnecessary, the coordinator will give the student a written explanation of the basis for that decision.

 7. Will keep the membership of the Case Resolution Board confidential and will not disclose that membership to their witnesses or other members of the campus community.

-The Associate Director for Student Conduct (or designee):
+The Director for Student Conduct (or designee):

-1. The Associate Director for Student Conduct (or designee) shall identify the names of any witnesses at least 72 hours in advance of the scheduled board meeting.
-The Associate Director for Student Conduct (or designee) is responsible for the attendance of the witnesses they call.
+1. The Director for Student Conduct (or designee) shall identify the names of any witnesses at least 72 hours in advance of the scheduled board meeting.
+The Director for Student Conduct (or designee) is responsible for the attendance of the witnesses they call.

-Special Accommodations: Upon timely request to the Associate Director of Student Conduct (or designee) by the respondent, the complainant, or any witness, UNCSA may be able to provide special accommodations for alternate testimony means (e.g., room divider or video conference).
-Such accommodations are at the discretion of the Associate Director of Student Conduct or designee, in consultation with the Title IX Coordinator.
+Special Accommodations: Upon timely request to the Director of Student Conduct (or designee) by the respondent, the complainant, or any witness, UNCSA may be able to provide special accommodations for alternate testimony means (e.g., room divider or video conference).
+Such accommodations are at the discretion of the Director of Student Conduct or designee, in consultation with the Title IX Coordinator.
 When possible, the respondent and complainant will be notified in writing in advance of the Hearing of any special accommodations granted.

 The Case Resolution Board Members:

 1. Have the opportunity to review the written materials pertinent to the case at least 24 hours in advance of the Case Resolution Meeting.
-More time for review may be granted on a case-by-case basis at the discretion of the Associate Director for Student Conduct (or designee).
+More time for review may be granted on a case-by-case basis at the discretion of the Director for Student Conduct (or designee).

 2. Must recuse themself if they have a conflict with, bias about, or an interest in the case.
-If a Board member fails to recuse themself, the Associate Director for Student Conduct (or designee) shall make the final determination regarding a conflict of interest and will provide a written decision to the Vice Provost and Dean of Student Affairs.
+If a Board member fails to recuse themself, the Director for Student Conduct (or designee) shall make the final determination regarding a conflict of interest and will provide a written decision to the Vice Provost of Student Affairs.

-3. Must promptly report to the Associate Director for Student Conduct (or designee) any Pre-Case Resolution Meeting contact by the complainant or reporting party, the respondent, parent(s) or legal guardian(s), or any members of the UNCSA community concerning the matter that is the subject of the Case Resolution Meeting.
-The Associate Director for Student Conduct (or designee) will consider this information and determine whether the Case Resolution Board member should be removed from the Case Resolution Board and replaced.
+3. Must promptly report to the Director for Student Conduct (or designee) any Pre-Case Resolution Meeting contact by the complainant or reporting party, the respondent, parent(s) or legal guardian(s), or any members of the UNCSA community concerning the matter that is the subject of the Case Resolution Meeting.
+The Director for Student Conduct (or designee) will consider this information and determine whether the Case Resolution Board member should be removed from the Case Resolution Board and replaced.

 At the Case Resolution Meeting